hannes/MonetDBLite/README.md

     - MonetDB uses different libraries for different Linux distributions, hence the user must build MonetDBJavaLite from the sources.
 To compile MonetDBJavaLite from the sources, [Git](https://git-scm.com/), [GNU Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) (comes with most Linux distributions) and [Gradle](https://gradle.org/) are required.

-    - MonetDBLite has a dependency on [PCRE](http://pcre.org/) that must be installed beforehand:
-        * `apt-get install libpcre3 libpcre3-dev` on Debian/Ubuntu.
-        * `dnf install pcre pcre-devel` on Fedora.
-        * `yum install pcre pcre-devel` on CentOS.
-        * `pacman -S pcre pcre-devel` on Arch Linux.

     - To compile use the following procedure:
     ```shell
     git clone https://github.com/hannesmuehleisen/MonetDBLite.git -b Dec2016Lite-Java # takes a while... :/